PROJECT EXHIBITION FILM ACT PUBLICATION EVENT

 on-going

-Field-0 is collaborating with the Karen Indigenous community living in the Vajiralongkorn Dam Reservoir, whose ancestral forest lands were submerged following the dam’s construction in the 1980s.
+Field-0 is collaborating with the Karen Indigenous community living in the Vajiralongkorn Dam Reservoir in western Thailand, whose ancestral forest lands were submerged following the dam’s construction in the 1980s.
 Today, many displaced villagers live on floating rafts above their flooded homes, their lives rising and falling with the dam’s cyclical water releases.
 Though surrounded by water, they remain without access to safe drinking water.

-As an initial step, we are working with the Pilok Pho Village Nursery to design and install a rainwater collection and filtration system.
-Following the rhythm of the rain, this system will provide safe drinking water for the children and serve as a communal resource for the wider village.
-The process is mediated by the Forest Tradition temple, a well-respected local guardian.
+Working with the Pilok Pho Village Nursery, we will design and install a rainwater harvesting and filtration system that will deliver safe drinking water for indigenous children and serve as a shared resource for the wider village.
+This work is guided and supported by the local Forest Tradition temple, a deeply respected guardian of the community.

 The work continues — slowly, collectively, in rhythm with the rains.
 To follow our shared journey or learn more, please get in touch